Mordecai Richler: Controversy

 Some commentators were alarmed about the strong controversy over Richler's book, saying that it underlines and acknowledges the persistence of anti-Semitism among sections of the Quebec population.
 Richler received death threats; an anti-Semitic Francophone journalist yelled at one of his sons, "[I]f your father was here, I'd make him relive the Holocaust right now!"
 An editorial cartoon in L'actualité compared him to Hitler.
 One critic controversially claimed that Richler had been paid by Jewish groups to write his critical essay on Quebec.
-His defenders believed this was evoking old stereotypes of Jews.
+His defenders believed this accusation was evoking old stereotypes of Jews.
 When leaders of the Jewish community were asked to dissociate themselves from Richler, the journalist Frances Kraft said that indicated that they did not consider Richler as part of the Quebec "tribe" because he was Anglo-speaking and Jewish.

 About the same time, Richler announced he had founded the "Impure Wool Society," to grant the Prix Parizeau to a distinguished non-Francophone writer of Quebec.
 The group's name plays on the expression Québécois pure laine, typically used to refer to Quebecker with extensive French-Canadian multi-generational ancestry (or "pure wool").
 The prize (with an award of $3000) was granted twice: to Benet Davetian in 1996 for The Seventh Circle, and David Manicom in 1997 for Ice in Dark Water.

 In 2010, Montreal city councillor Marvin Rotrand presented a 4,000-signature petition calling on the city to honour Richler on the 10th anniversary of his death with the renaming of a street, park or building in Richler's old Mile End neighbourhood.
 The council initially denied an honour to Richler, saying it would sacrifice the heritage of their neighbourhood.
-In response to the controversy, the City of Montreal announced it was to renovate and rename a gazebo in his honour.
+In response to the controversy, the City of Montreal announced it was to renovate and rename a bandstand, loosely termed a gazebo in media accounts, in his honour.
 For various reasons, the project stalled for several years but was completed in 2016.
+Richler has also been honoured with a mural and the renaming of a library.